-Orthopaedic Procedures: Hip
+Orthopaedic Procedures: Hip Surgery

+Our hip surgery service relies on some the most technically advanced equipment in Ireland.
 The hip is the ball and socket joint on each side of your pelvis.
 The function of the hip is to allow movement as well as provide stability necessary to bear body weight.

 The socket area, or acetabulum, is inside the pelvis.
 The ball part of this joint is the top of the thighbone also known as the femur.
 This ball at the top of the femur joins with the acetabulum to form the hip joint.